 Recipes are okay.
 I don’t love them.
-Which is why I often convey a method or technique instead of littering the web with a gaggle of measurements and steps that mean ten different things to ten different cooks.
-But ratios yes, ratios, really light my fire.
+Which is why I often convey a method or technique, instead of littering the internet with a gaggle of measurements and steps that mean ten different things to ten different cooks.
+But ratios – yes, cooking ratios – really light my fire.
 And are the only surefire way to success in any kitchen adventure.

-These are the simple formulas that professional cooks rely on for consistency.
-While any executive chef with half a brain will require his people to use standardized recipes, a majority of trained cooks and chefs know the basic formulas behind them.
+Cooking ratios boil down to science, and are the simple formulas that professional cooks rely on for consistency.
+While any executive chef with half a brain will require his cooks to learn dish recipes for consistency, a majority of trained cooks and chefs understand the basic formulas behind them.

-Yes, there’s an app for that.
+Of course, there’s an app for that.
 And a book, but the application is cheaper.
-The author, Michael Ruhlman, is a journalist who’s really into food (sound familiar?), and authors culinary writings on his own and with many notable chefs.
+The author, Michael Ruhlman, is a journalist who’s really into food (takes one to know one), and publishes culinary musings on his own, and with many notable chefs.

-The book encompasses all areas – from home-simmered stocks to bread to batters.
-The app is even better than the book because it takes it one step further and does the math for you.
-Because don’t get me wrong I love ratios, but I definitely do not love math.
+The book encompasses all manner of cooking and baking – from home-simmered stocks to doughs and batters.
+And I find it even more useful than the book because it takes you one step further in calculating the math.
+Because don’t get me wrong – I love ratios.
+But I definitely do not love math.